gvwilson/sensibleadventures/cloudherd/reboot.md

             *   bargained with a passing whale by accident
             *   Noxy (hesitantly): "Do you think I might be a magician some day?"
             *   Granna Fee (starts to smile, then realizes Noxy is serious): "Maybe.
 But nobody and nothing can *make* you a magician.
 You have to choose."
-        *   segue into discussion of Tasteless
+        *   segue into discussion of Yestevan
             *   Granna Fee (coldly): "He made his choice too"

 ## Chapter 6.
 The Gathering Storm